Teacher in Ho Chi Minh City, 5

 Ashley, like the realtor at the Sunrise City complex 2 days before, was young and charming, but she also had been misled.

 “On the phone, you said you wanted to see furnished apartment options with 3 bedrooms on the 17th floor,” Ashley said.
 The elevator moved quickly.
-She was slightly confused.
+She was confused and didn’t look pleased.

 “That was yesterday,” Howard said.